Jump to Recipe

 - ¼ cup toasted pine nuts

 - Heat 2 tablespoons olive oil and 2 tablespoons butter in a large saute pan over medium heat.
 Add sliced leeks and season with ½ teaspoon salt and ½ teaspoon sugar.
 Cook until golden and caramelized, about 20 minutes, stirring occasionally.
-If the pan gets too dry, add 1-2 tablespoon water.
+If the pan gets too dry, add 1-2 tablespoons of water.

 - Add sherry and continue to cook until the wine has reduced.
 Remove leeks from the pan and set them aside.